Bosch MRC23EVSK Detailed Review

 Bosch have got round this by putting electrical connectors on the motor unit and on both bases which allows them to mount the on/off switches on the handles of each base, so you can start and stop the router and keep hold of it with both hands at the same time, which is much safer and gives you better control.
 It’s another example of Bosch innovation that’s sure to be copied by the other router manufacturers soon.

-Unfortunately there’s always a downside which in this case is the price – adding this new feature means that the best price we could find on the web was $279.99 which is almost $100 more than the bestselling Bosch 1617EVSPK which gives you the same routing functionality.
+Unfortunately there’s always a downside which in this case is the price – adding this new feature means that the best price we could find on the web was around $270 – $280 which is almost $100 more than the bestselling Bosch 1617EVSPK which gives you the same routing functionality.
+However, the MRC23EVSK is still substantially cheaper than other heavy-duty routers like the Porter Cable 7518.

 What to look for when buying a Router